Chapter #11: Task-Related Connectivity and gPPI¶

 sub-01_func_sub-01_task-arithm_run-01_bold.nii.gz.
 This will replace the resting-state scan with a task-related scan.

 Then, click on the “Conditions” tab.
 Clicking on the

-control_condition, and click on the dropdown menu below “Condition interval” to select “specify blocks/events”.
+control_condition, and click on the dropdown menu below “Condition definition” to select “task designs: condition present at blocks/events during selected session(s)”.
 This will generate two new fields, “Onset” and “Duration”, which you can use to specify when the condition happened, and for how long.
 Looking at the .tsv file, we see that the onsets were 21.5, 63.5, 105.5, and so on, while the durations were 18.5 for each event.
 Type the onsets and the durations for each occurrence of the control condition, and then press enter.
 You can then do the same for the other condition, which we will call

 Doing this once can be a useful exercise, but you most likely will not want to do this for large numbers of subjects.
 A better alternative is to load the .tsv files through the CONN GUI automatically, which will fill in all of the fields for you.
 Highlight the conditions you just created and click the